 Reference: Jacobsen KH, Waggett CE, Bayles BR, Berenbaum P, Carlson GL, English R, Faerron Guzmán CA, Gartin ML, Grant L, Henshaw T, Iannotti LL, Landrigan PL, Lansbury N, Li H, Lichtveld MY, McWhorter KL, Rettig JE, Sorensen CJ, Wetzel EJ, Whitehead DM, Winch PJ, Martin KW.
 Planetary Health Learning Objectives: foundational knowledge for global health education in an era of climate change.
 The Lancet Planetary Health.
 2024 Sept; 8(9): e706–713. doi:10.1016/S2542-5196(24)00167-0

-Upcoming Webinars (all are free to participants!)
+Upcoming Online Events (all are free to participants!)

 Help us grow GHECo